 4. Tyagarah Tea Tree Lake

-A must-do on a visit to the Byron Bay area, this tea tree stained lake offers plenty of space for a longer swim.
+Tyagarah Tea Tree Lake is a must-do during a visit to the Byron Bay area, this tea-tree-stained lake offers plenty of space for a longer swim.
 The tea tree oil dropped into the lake from the surrounding forest gives the water a dark colour and is rumoured to be great for your skin.

-There’s a path which lets you cruise the circumference of the lake.
+There’s a path that lets you cruise the circumference of the lake.
 Once you’ve chosen your spot, settle down on the bank with a picnic and enjoy an afternoon of lazy dips.

 5. Pool of Siloam and Lyrebird Dell